Cal Poly Maritime Academy: Athletics

-The Cal Maritime athletics teams are called the Keelhaulers (formerly known as the "Seawolves").
+The Cal Poly Maritime athletics teams are called the Keelhaulers (formerly known as the "Seawolves").
 The academy is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) since the 1996–97 academic year.

-Cal Maritime competes in 14 intercollegiate varsity sports: Men's sports include basketball, crew, cross country, golf, rugby, soccer and water polo; while women's sports include basketball, crew, cross country, golf, soccer and water polo; and co-ed sports include sailing.
+Cal Poly Maritime competes in 14 intercollegiate varsity sports: Men's sports include basketball, crew, cross country, golf, rugby, soccer and water polo; while women's sports include basketball, crew, cross country, golf, soccer and water polo; and co-ed sports include sailing.

 History

-Cal Maritime has a long history of athletic activities.
+Cal Poly Maritime has a long history of athletic activities.
 Before it joined regular intercollegiate athletics, sports teams from Cal Maritime usually played military teams from local bases.
 In the 1970s, Cal Maritime began to organize its sports under intercollegiate guidelines, and the student body chose the "Keelhauler" as the academy's mascot.
-Until then, the Academy's teams were known as the Seawolves.
+Until then, the academy's teams were known as the Seawolves.

 Mascot/nickname

-The Keelhauler mascot was chosen as Cal Maritime's athletic mascot by cadets in 1974, the name taken from a form of corporal punishment that was formerly used in the Dutch and English navies.
+The Keelhauler mascot was chosen as Cal Poly Maritime's athletic mascot by cadets in 1974, the name taken from a form of corporal punishment that was formerly used in the Dutch and English navies.
 Keelhauling involved tying the hands of a crewmember to a rope and hauling him under the keel of the ship.
-While the practice of keelhauling was formally abolished in 1853, the Keelhauler lives on as the official mascot of Cal Maritime athletics.
+While the practice of keelhauling was formally abolished in 1853, the Keelhauler lives on as the official mascot of Cal Poly Maritime athletics.